xKevIsDev/TurkeyToken/README.md

 yarn dev
 ```

-4. Open [http://localhost:3000](http://localhost:3000) in your browser
+5. Open [http://localhost:3000](http://localhost:3000) in your browser

 ## 🎨 Customization

 ### Game Settings
 You can modify game settings in `lib/game/utils.ts`:
-- Turkey speed
+- Fragment speed
 - Spawn rates
 - Difficulty progression
 - Score multipliers

 ### Assets
-- Sprites are located in the `public/sprites` directory
 - Sound effects are in the `public/sounds` directory
+- Visual assets are in the `public/sprites` directory

 ## 🤝 Contributing